-And … Read more»
+And these … Read more»

 Whenever a new website enters the market I try to figure it out.
 It took me a while to figure out Twitter, and I still don’t like Facebook (I dont like sharing so much), but Pinterest has really grabbed me.

 Why is this?
-Because I am a … Read more»
+Because I am a visual … Read more»

 I’m excited to announce that this week we launched our Employee Recognition research, a program we started early last year.

 As I’m sure you know, organizations around the world are suffering from low levels of employee engagement for many reasons.
-The unemployment rate is high, people are working harder than ever, and employees … Read more»
+The unemployment rate is high, people are working harder than ever, and employees are … Read more»

 This week ADP, the largest HR company in the world, introduced its integrated talent management solution (and its own learning management system).
 This announcement has the potential to significantly impact the human capital and talent management software markets.